Class Containers

 • derivedMap

 Returns a map whose keys and values are derived on-the-fly from the given map.
 Conversions from the original entries to the derived entries are performed when needed by invoking the ObjectConverter.apply(Object) method on the given converters.
-Those conversions are repeated every time a Map method is invoked; there is no cache.
+Those conversions are repeated every time that a Map method needs to access values.
 Consequently, any change in the original map is immediately visible in the derived map, and conversely.

 The Map.put(K,V) method is supported only if the given converters are invertible.
 An invertible converter is not mandatory for other Map operations like Map.get(Object), but some of them may be faster if the inverse converters are available.